ucsb-csw8/w23-project/step01.md

 Here's why: when very advanced Python concepts show up in your code, it's often an indication that you got a solution to a problem from an online source rather than solving it yourself.

-If you are unsure about a specific , please check in via private post on Piazza.
+If you are unsure about whether a specific technique is okay to use, please check in via a private post on Piazza _addressed to the **Instructors**_.

 ## Academic Integrity Reporting

 All students involved in an academic integrity incident, regardless if they are copying or sharing their work, are going to be reported to The Office of Student Conduct, and get an **F** grade in the course.

 Please complete **your own work** (without using resources other than your own knowledge) and keep it to yourself.
-You should not share your code or answers directly with other students.
+You should not share your code or answers directly with other students. **All** students, regardless of copying or sharing the code, would be reported to The Office of Student Conduct.

 > By submitting your final project work, _you are asserting that **all work on this project is yours alone**_, and that you will not provide any information to anyone else doing the project, nor will you solicit help from anyone in the class or on the internet.
-In addition, you are agreeing that you will not discuss any part of the solutions for this project with anyone.
-This includes discussing the solutions with others after you finish this course or posting any information about this project on any site on the internet.
+In addition, you are agreeing that you will not discuss any part of the solutions for this project with anyone (except the course staff during the office hours, or on Piazza; we will not use any other channels of communication with you).
+Not sharing any part of the projecy includes discussing the solutions with others after you finish this course or posting any information about this project on any site on the internet.
 Doing so constitutes a violation of the academic integrity agreement for this course, which can lead to getting an **F** in the course.
 We reserve the right to change the grade retroactively, even after the final grades have been posted.

 -----